 WORLDWIDE WALKING HOLIDAYS

-2021

-JAPAN - SHIKOKU PILGRIMAGE TRAIL
+SHIKOKU PILGRIMAGE TRAIL

 8-days / 7-nights inn-to-inn SELF GUIDED walk from Tokushima to Ehime - departs from/to Kyoto

-For walkers keen on exploring the World's pilgrim routes: Welcome to Japan!
-A land of contrasts, where an appreciation for the modern combines with a reverence for tradition, where skyscrapers sit side-by-side with peaceful ancient shrines.
-From Kyoto or Osaka, we travel back to a time when pilgrims walked from temple to temple seeking enlightenment.
 Shikoku is Japan's fourth-largest island, home to some of the country's most beautiful and undeveloped scenery.
-The island is the setting for an ancient walking trail which connects 88 Buddhist temples associated with the scholar and monk Kōbō Daishi, who brought Buddhist teachings from China to Japan and founded the Shingon school of Buddhism.
-The full Shikoku 88 Pilgrimage Trail walk covers more than a thousand kilometres, with the journey following a symbolic path to enlightenment through the stages of awakening, asceticism, enlightenment and nirvana.
-Pilgrims, known as O-henro, traditionally covered the journey on foot over many weeks, staying overnight at Shukubo temple lodgings.
-Some symbolise their pilgrimage by wearing a conical bamboo hat, called a sugegasa, a scarf wagesa, and a white jacket, known as hakui or oizuru.
-Regardless of their attire, all Shikoku pilgrims carry a walking stick (kongōtsue) to represent Kōbō Daishi and his journey.
+The island is the setting for an ancient walking trail, the challenging Shikoku 88 Pilgrimage Trail which connects 88 Buddhist temples associated with the scholar and monk Kobo Daishi, who brought Buddhist teachings from China to Japan and founded the Shingon school of Buddhism.
+The full Shikoku 88 walk covers more than a thousand kilometres, with the journey following a symbolic path to enlightenment through the stages of awakening, asceticism, enlightenment and nirvana.
+Pilgrims, known as Ohenro, traditionally covered the journey on foot over many weeks, staying overnight at Shukubo temple lodgings.
 Most modern pilgrims now travel from temple to temple by car or tour bus, but we have selected portions of the original route which can still be enjoyed on foot as a very unique walking holiday.
-We get off the beaten track to less-touristed parts of Japan and experience the warm hospitality of the Japanese people as we stay in traditional travellers' inns and guesthouses.
-Dates: Daily on demand from March to early December, 2021 Cost from: \$3395 per person twin share.
-Single room supplement on request Includes: 7 nights' accommodation in traditional Ryokan, Minshuku and Shukubo, which usually have shared facilities; 7 breakfasts, 7 dinners; JR Bus tickets and/or train tickets for travel from Kyoto/Osaka to Shikoku and return; train tickets for train journeys along the Shikoku 88 trail; appropriate route notes and maps; Shikoku Guidebook; 5 pre-booked and prepaid taxis, local telephone support, optional briefing in Kyoto.
-Not Included: Flights or airport transfers, meals not mentioned, drinks, cable car on Day 3, entrance fees not shown and personal expenses.
-Luggage transfers are not included but can be organised locally at extra cost. \ Grading: Moderate to challenging.
+Dates: Daily on demand from March to early December, 2023 Cost from: \$3260 per person twin share.
+Single room supplement on request Includes: 7 nights' accommodation in traditional Ryokan, Minshuku and Shukubo, which usually have shared facilities; 7 breakfasts, 6 dinners; JR Bus tickets and/or train tickets for travel from Kyoto/Osaka to Shikoku and from Shikoku to Kyoto/Osaka; appropriate route notes and maps; Shikoku Guidebook; 5 x prebooked and prepaid taxis, local telephone support.
+Not Included: Flights or airport transfers, meals not mentioned, drinks, local buses each day, cable car on Day 3, entrance fees not shown and personal expenses.
+Luggage transfers are not included but can be organised locally at extra cost.
+Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations

+Grading: Moderate to challenging.
 Daily walks are from 5km up to 17km, with average daily ascent/descent of 510m.
 Much of the walking is on asphalt or paved roads.
 Some longer walks can be shortened by extending the pre-booked taxi transfers.
-Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations
+Suggested itinerary: